SSDRC

 Whether or not you will be expected to go back to a former job or do other work that is based on your age, education, and work skills will depend on how severely limited you are thought to be, based on the information in your medical records.

-However, your work history is just as important as your medical history in the disability evaluation process.
+However, work history is just as important as medical history in the disability evaluation process.
 A review of your past jobs will allow the decision-maker to determine if you can still work at all.

 For example, if your current physical limitations are for light work, and your past jobs have all been sedentary, there is a strong likelihood that you will be denied on the basis of being able to return to your past work.